JGSphaela/PyVAR3/README.md

 ## Progress

-Connection, data retrieve and 2-way sweep is complete.
-Now working on 3-way sweep.
+Connection, data retrieve and 3-way sweep completed.

-Need to solve the problem that _current measuring strat is too slow_.
+Need to solve the problem that current measuring strat is __too slow__.

-Will work on GUI after sweep function completed.
+Will work on GUI after program is functionally completed.